Visa Information for After Your Studies

 Endorsing body and business plan

-The University of Wolverhampton will be your endorsing body, which is similar to being your Tier 4 sponsor.
+The University of Wolverhampton will be your endorsing body, which is similar to being your student route visa sponsor.
 You will need to complete the university’s application process, which includes submitting a business plan to the Enterprise team.
 If your proposal meets the following criteria you may be eligible to be endorsed by the university:

 - Innovation: The applicant has a genuine, original business plan that meets new or existing market needs and/or creates a competitive advantage